 Most closings use prorations that are calculated through the day of closing, meaning that the seller is assumed to own the property on the day of closing.
 If the prorations are to be calculated up to the day of closing, then the buyer is assumed to own the property on the day of closing.
 Which method is chosen depends on the sales contract, the traditional approach for the locale, or state law.

-Bills can be divided into prepaid items, which are expenses that have been paid by the seller at the beginning of the billing period, and accrued items, which are expenses that will be paid by the buyer at the end of the period.
+Bills can be divided into prepaid items, which are expenses paid by the seller at the beginning of the billing period, and accrued items, which are expenses that will be paid by the buyer at the end of the period.
 Prepaid items are credits to the seller and debits to the buyer; accrued items are debits to the seller and credits to the buyer.
 Hence, it is obvious that what is a credit to the seller is a debit to the buyer, and vice versa.

-The proration of most expenses, including taxes, mortgage, interest, and insurance premiums, in most localities use a 360-day year, called a banker's year (aka statutory year), which is divided into 12 30-day months.
+The proration of most expenses, including taxes, mortgage, interest, and insurance premiums, in most localities uses a 360-day year, called a banker's year (aka statutory year), which is divided into 12 30-day months.
 The actual proration is then determined by summing the monthly bills and daily bills according to the following formulas:

 Monthly Rate = Yearly Rate / 12